artus9033/NodeJS-QMC5883L/README.md

 - License

 # 2. Overview
-This is a NodeJS module that talks to the DA5883 magnetometer (QMC5883 board).
+This is a NodeJS module that talks to the DA5883 magnetometer (on the QMC5883L board).

 # 3. Usage
-[TODO]
+The module is very simple - it provides three methods:
+1. initialize()
+* always returns true (in the future will return false if the compass cannot be initialized)
+* is obligatory to be called before any data is read

+2. readData()
+* returns a javascript Object of format { x: value, y: value, z: value }
+* if the initialize() function had not been called earlier, the x, y & z value are 0

+3. readAzimuth()
+* returns an azimuth value (calculated using the atan2 function) in degrees
+* it does *not* include any hard iron error minimalization function, etc.

 # 4. Hardware Compatibility
-The module works on the Raspberry PI 3 (tested), but You can clone the repo and change the proper fields (I2C bus device path, I2C device address, I2C device register, etc.) in the binding.cc & other files, so that it is compatible with Your device.
+The module works on the Raspberry PI 3 (tested) on NodeJS 8, but You can clone the repo and change the proper fields (I2C bus device path, I2C device address, I2C device register, etc.) in the binding.cc & other files, so that it is compatible with Your device.

 # 5. Libraries Used
 The module utilises Jeff Rowberg's I2Cdev (https://github.com/jrowberg/i2cdevlib) library for talking to I2C devices and parts of code from https://github.com/mechasolution/Mecha_QMC5883L, which contains all the register addresses.